Last updated on October 5th, 2022 at 11:57 am

 This “mindset change” consisted of two rules I made for myself:

-1. Never go into a presentation thinking negatively about the patient
+1. Never go into a case presentation thinking negatively

 We all have those patients we don’t look forward to talking to.
 Maybe it’s because you’ve had presentations with them in the past and they never accepted their treatment plan or maybe they’re just difficult to talk to, but whatever the case may be, some patients can be harder to work with than others.
 And it can make it easy to go into the presentation with the idea of “Oh, they’re not going to accept their treatment plan anyway,” or “What’s the point in spending all this time with them when they don’t even care about their teeth?”

 And I understand.
 I used to have the same thoughts and while I’ve always explained a patient’s diagnosis and treatment plan, I noticed at times that the quality of my presentation would fall short in some of these cases.
 So, one day I decided to change my mindset and to ALWAYS go into the presentation on a positive note.

 So, instead of having concerns about a “difficult” patient, I began with a positive outlook.
 I’d go into it thinking, “I’m going to help this patient to the best of my ability so they fully understand their treatment and can make the right decision.”
 This shift alone helped, and my patients noticed!

 2. Don’t give up!
 Continue working with a patient to help them through their barriers

 It’s easy to feel like giving up on a particular case presentation after a time, especially when the patient doesn’t seem like they are going to accept.
 But I encourage you to not give up.
 Continue to communicate and make sure they truly understand what’s going on with their mouth and everything that is involved with their treatment plan.

 (Related: 3 Tips on How to Handle Patient Objections)